CTEC3905-2022/lab-materials/lab-04.md

-# Exercise 04-lab: A responsive menu
+# Lab 4: A responsive menu

 This week we will create a responsive menu.
 We will be using **media queries** to change our layout at different viewport widths.